Tvcz/ImageToASCII/README.md

 # ImageToASCII
-An image to text converter that focuses on the accurate translation of edges and uses whitespace liberally.
+An image to text converter that attempts to accurately recreate shapes using edge detection.
+Includes liberal use of whitespace.
+Works best on high-contrast, relatively uncomplicated images.
 Proper viewing of text requires a sufficiently wide text editor with a monospaced font.
 Written in Python.

 Feel free to submit pull requests with new features/QOL improvements.
 Currently, I'd like to improve how it handles inputs and add options for processing gifs and videos.